cimryan/teslausb/README.md

 > Regardless of which way you use to access the Pi (Keyboard+HDMI or USB networking), **before you boot the Pi for for the first time with the MicroSD inserted**, verify that the /boot/cmdline.txt file on the MicroSD does not contain the parameter "init=/usr/lib/raspi-config/init_resize.sh".
 Delete that entire string if present.

 #### Use a monitor/keyboard/mouse
-If you have a monitor with an HDMI input, a Mini HDMI to HDMI cable, a usb keyboard and a micro usb power cable you can hook up the devices to the Pi and configure it directly.
+If you have a monitor with an HDMI input, a Mini HDMI to HDMI cable, a USB keyboard and a Micro USB power cable you can hook up the devices to the Pi and configure it directly.
 1. Insert the MicroSD card into the Pi.
 1. Connect the keyboard, and monitor to the Pi.
 1. Connect the power supply to the Pi using the port labeld "PWR" on the circuitboard.